kinnala/scikit-fem/paper/paper.md

 # Purpose and prior art

-There exist several open source frameworks – in Python or with a Python interface – that implement the finite element method.  `scikit-fem` was developed as a simple and lightweight alternative to the existing Python packages with a focus on computational experimentation and custom PDE-based model development.
+There exist several open source packages and frameworks that implement the finite element method.  `scikit-fem` was developed as a simple and lightweight alternative to the existing Python packages with a focus on computational experimentation and custom PDE-based model development.
 We rely on pure interpreted Python code on top of NumPy-SciPy base which makes `scikit-fem` easy to install and portable across multiple operating systems.
-The reliance on plain NumPy arrays and SciPy sparse matrices enables interoperability with various packages in the Python ecosystem such as meshio [@meshio], pacopy, pyamg [@pyamg], and scikit-sparse.
+The reliance on plain NumPy arrays and SciPy sparse matrices enables interoperability with various packages in the Python ecosystem such as meshio [@meshio], pacopy [@pacopy], and pyamg [@pyamg].

-In contrast to NGSolve [@ngsolve], FEniCS [@fenics], Firedrake [@firedrake], SfePy [@sfepy], and GetFEM [@getfem], `scikit-fem` incorporates no compiled code making the installation quick and straightforward.
+In contrast to NGSolve [@ngsolve], FEniCS [@fenics], Firedrake [@firedrake], SfePy [@sfepy], and GetFEM [@getfem], `scikit-fem` adds no compiled code making the installation quick and straightforward.
 We specifically target finite element assembly instead of encapsulating the entire finite element analysis from pre- to postprocessing into a single framework.
 As a consequence, we cannot provide an end-to-end experience when it comes to, e.g., specific physical models or distributed computing.
-Our aim is to be generic in terms of PDE's and, hence, support a wide variety of finite element schemes.
+Our aim is to be generic in terms of PDE's and, hence, support a variety of finite element schemes.
 Currently `scikit-fem` includes a basic support for $H^1$-, $H(\mathrm{div})$-,
 $H(\mathrm{curl})$-, and $H^2$-conforming problems as well as various nonconforming schemes.